 A conflict of interest refers, but is not limited to a situation in which a Member’s staff has private interests that could compete with or that may be perceived to complete with their duties and responsibilities as a Member’s staff.

+a.
 Preferential treatment

-Members’ staff must not use their positions to give any one preferential treatment that would advance their own interest or that of any party where such advance is contrary to the interest of City.
+Members’ staff must not use their positions to give any one preferential treatment that would advance their own interest or that of any party where such advance is contrary to the interest of the City.

+b.
 Gifts

-Members’ staff may accept a gift of nominal value given as an expression of courtesy or hospitality, provided this does not influence, or be perceived to influence, the performance of the their duties.
+Members’ staff may accept a gift of nominal value given as an expression of courtesy or hospitality, provided this does not influence, or be perceived to influence, the performance of their duties.

 A Member may decide that no gifts may be accepted under any circumstances.